phant0m44/MarvinLink/readme.md

 - Basic device control through Python backend

 ### 🔧 Next Steps / In Progress
 1. Implement audio output for responses (text-to-speech)
 2. Create a web interface for control and monitoring
-3. Port the system to Raspberry Pi for fully autonomous operation (no external server needed)
+3. Port the system to Raspberry Pi for fully autonomous operation and integrate wake word detection (no external server needed)
-4. Integrate sensors properly and connect them via Bluetooth through the web interface
+5. Integrate sensors properly and connect them via Bluetooth through the web interface
-5. Fit all components into a custom housing
+6. Fit all components into a custom housing

 ### 🚀 Future Development
 - Bug fixes and stability improvements